Pounding flexible furniture foam fillings

 The indentation harness index of the foam is measured using EN ISO 2439:2008 Method A. This provides a measure of the foam’s load-supporting characteristics.
 The higher the value, the firmer the foam.
 This test is often used for process control purposes – for example, to ensure the consistency of either production or purchased goods.

 In some cases, the pounding and hardness measurement routines are used for comparative testing of loose cushions.
 Here the cushion will have one or more fillings inside a sewn-on cover.
-The test routines have in some cases proved useful in the examination of height loss problems reported by consumers.
-In these cases, a sample loose cushion from the furniture can be compared with one from the factory or the showroom.
-The results of the comparative testing can then be used to determine whether or not the filling was suitable for that particular product and end use.
-It is also possible to adapt the test methods for use on loose-filled pillows, but test results then require careful interpretation.
+The test routine may be used to compare the performance of different filling arrangements – perhaps a 'known good' filling with a novel filling arrangement.
+To allow proper comparison, the overall dimensions of the two cushions being compared should be the same.
+It is possible to adapt the test methods for use on loose-filled pillows, but test results then require careful interpretation.

 Some SATRA customers use foam pounding and hardness tests as quality control procedures, to measure the consistency of supplied foams and cushions.
 Cold-cure moulded seat pads can also be assessed in a similar way, although a shaped former may be needed to hold the items during assessment.